Ron89/thesaurus_query.vim/README.md

     into your `.vimrc` file if your `mthesaur.txt` is placed in folder "~/.config/nvim/thesaurus/".

-By default, online query backend will be used first.
-So it'll still work properly if user neglects configuring for `mthesaur.txt`, as long as internet is available.
+**By default, online query backend will be used first(higher priority).** So it'll still work properly if user neglects configuring for `mthesaur.txt`, as long as internet is available.

+To ensure the best user experience, **the backend that reports error during query will have its priority lowered.**

 ## Motivation